-All full-time benefits-eligible staff are granted four (4) personal leave days per year to be taken any time with permission of their supervisor.
+All full-time benefits-eligible employees are granted two (2) personal leave days per year to be taken any time with permission of their supervisor.
 These are granted annually on July 1.
-Personal days do not carry over from year to year and are not paid out at termination.
+Personal days are not eligible to be carried from year to year and are not paid out at termination.

-During the first year of employment, employees hired between July 1 and December 31 will be granted four personal leave days to be used prior to the next June 30.
-Employees hired between January 1 and May 31 will be granted two personal leave days to be used prior to June 30.
+During the first year of employment, employees hired between July 1 and December 31 will be granted two personal leave days to be used prior to the next June 30.
+Employees hired between January 1 and May 31 will be granted one personal leave day to be used prior to June 30.
+Thereafter two days will be granted on each July 1 for the next academic year.